-Form completed by: (Please PRINT) Name of child or vulnerable adult (if known): Name(s) of other responsible adults (e.g. class teacher) made aware of the details of this disclosure and / or incident: Name of adult responsible for child or vulnerable adult (e.g. teacher or group leader): Date of incident: Location of incident/this could be online: Time of incident: Is the child or adult aware that you will be sharing g this information with others?
-YES / NO More details (if required): Write all details of disclosure or safeguarding incident.
-If you are recording a disclosure try and use the exact words of the chi ld or vulnerable adult: Please turn over the page
+Form completed by: (Please PRINT) Name of child or vulnerable adult (if known): Name(s) of other responsible adults (e.g. class teacher) made aware of the details of this disclosure and / or incident: Name of adult responsible for child or vulnerable adult (e.g. teacher or group leader): Date of incident: Location of incident/this could be online: Time of incident: Is the child or adult aware that you will be sharing this information with others?
+YES / NO More details (if required): Write all details of disclosure or safeguarding disclosure try and use the exact words of the chil Please turn over the page

 Details of actions taken (this may be completed by the DSO):

-To be filled out by Desi ignated Safeguarding Officer
+To be filled out by Designated Safeguarding Officer

 Date received:

 Name of DSO:

 Signature:

-Oignature.